It is an honor to participate in your care. Your health, safety, and comfort are paramount to us.

 Yes.
 Preoperative instructions may be found here.

 You may have seen recent advertisements promoting superficial radiation therapy as an almost magical alternative to surgery for skin cancers.
 Some companies hide the significant radiation risks behind names like "Gentle Cure".
 Buyer beware.
 Most skin cancers are caused by too much radiation exposure.
 Therefore, it makes little sense to subject damaged skin to even more radiation for non-life-threatening tumors.
-Radiation therapy has been around for nearly a century, and Mohs surgery was developed in the 1970's to provide a safer, more effective, and less costly alternative to the antiquated radiation therapy.
+Radiation therapy was first used over a century ago, and Mohs surgery was developed in the 1970's to provide a safer, more effective, and less costly alternative to the antiquated radiation therapy.
 Studies have demonstrated that cosmetic results are better for surgery than with radiation therapy for basal cell carcinomas less than 4 cm in diameter.

 Patients are often biopsied by their dermatologist, primary care physician, or other surgical subspecialist and then referred to Dr. Dhir specifically for Mohs surgery.
 Dr. Dhir is also available to examine suspicious lesions and perform biopsies.
 Dr. Dhir is a specialist, and your insurance company may require that you secure a referral from your primary care physician before seeing a specialist.
 Therefore, please check with your insurance plan to determine if a referral is required.
 It’s also a good idea to check whether your insurance plan requires pre-certification or pre-approval for surgery with us.

 Absolutely.
-Unlike many physicians performing Mohs surgery in Tucson, Dr. Dhir completed a dedicated and prestigious American College of Mohs Surgery (ACMS) accredited fellowship prior to entering private practice.
+Unlike many physicians performing Mohs surgery in Tucson, Dr. Dhir completed a dedicated and prestigious American College of Mohs Surgery (ACMS) accredited fellowship prior to entering private practice in 1999.
 He was then the single busiest Mohs surgeon in Kentucky for many years prior to opening Arizona Mohs Surgery.
 He has performed nearly 42,000 Mohs procedures with a cure rate over 99.5% and an infection rate of only 0.2%.
+He carries subspecialty board-certification in Micrographic Dermatologic Surgery.

 Dr. Dhir is a nationally recognized expert in both Mohs surgery and facial reconstruction.
 Since 2003, his colleagues have repeatedly elected him to both Best Doctors in America and Castle Connolly's Top Doctors - recognitions that place Dr. Dhir in the top 4 to 7% of all U.S. board-certified physicians, respectively.